cyberitsolutions/cyber-zfs-backup/README.rst

 Why don't we just parse "zfs list -t snapshot -o creation" ?
 Because that is outputting a timestamp format that is *GARBAGE* and impossible to parse safely.

+UPDATE: just pass "-p" to zfs list, and you get epoch time.

 FIXME: ZFS Channel Programs
 ---------------------------